Home » Blog » Romance Scams — Early Warning Signs & How to Protect Yourself

 Talk to someone you trust

 Choose a calm person outside the situation.
-Explain what has happened and show them the messages.
+Explain what has happened and show them the messages if you can.

 3